EDITORIAL/Public safety vs. early parole

 The horrific events of that day when Jackson went on his rampage are still haunting.
 But thanks to an excellent local law enforcement response Jackson is in prison where he belongs — like a lot of these folks the Democrats and enough Republicans want to let out early.

-Last week, the Senate voted 35-13 and the House voted 91-25 to pass the final version of Senate Bill 2795.
+The Senate voted 35-13 and the House voted 91-25 to pass the final version of Senate Bill 2795.
 Both chambers are, ironically, controlled by Republicans.

 “I felt like there were not adequate protections from a public safety perspective,” Branning said of her vote against the bill.